 Our view on shale gas extraction (PDF 445 KB opens in new window) remains unchanged – public health is our top priority and we expect that Government support for fracking will result in a robust regulatory regime that will ensure public water supplies are protected.

-Groundwork: we continued to work in partnership with this social and environmental charity to deliver community projects in neighbourhoods where our engineers were working on potentially disruptive capital schemes.
+Groundwork: We continue to work in partnership with this social and environmental charity to deliver community projects in neighbourhoods where our engineers are working on potentially disruptive capital schemes.
 This partnership delivers projects including training and employment programmes, play areas, community allotments, sustainability programmes and community cohesion projects with positive social impacts in every local authority region in the North West of England.

-Moors for the Future: this decade-long, wide-ranging partnership, focusing on moorland restoration, continued into its penultimate year.
-We remain a key partner, helping to improve the region’s moorland, especially catchment land which feeds our reservoirs, through the MoorLife 2020 project.
+Moors for the Future: We remain a key partner, helping to improve the region’s moorland, especially catchment land which feeds our reservoirs.
+Read more about this on the MoorLife 2020 webiste.

-RSPB: we continue to work across the region in a variety of different ways with the Royal Society for the Protection of Birds.
+Royal Society for the Protection of Birds (RSPB): We continue to work across the region in a variety of different ways with the RSPB.
 For example, at Dove Stone reservoir in Saddleworth, we have a stunning, jointly-owned nature reserve and we continued to develop plans to improve the visitor experience at this popular tourist location.
-On our catchment lands in Bowland, Lancashire, we have worked with the RSPB to create the conditions for the threatened hen harrier to survive.
+We are also working closely with the RSPB to support the protection of threatened species such as on our catchment lands in Bowland, Lancashire, where we are working together to create the conditions for the hen harriers to survive.